 Sometimes I will go back to sleep for another 30-45 minutes or so if I had an especially demanding hike the day before, and skip messing with my phone and my plan reflections.
 If there was a cold snap, then just before, during, and right after sunrise it's coldest, so this is when I will put on an extra layer (like a wind jacket) if needed and bundle up more in my sleeping bag/quilt before the sun warms things up.

 7:00-7:30: Deflate my sleeping mat if I am using an inflatable, and get out of my sleeping bag.
 If I am sleeping in a bivy, then get out of the bivy to change into my hiking clothing and get my shoes on.
 If I am in a tent or net tent then I change inside.
-Go and find a nice tree to pee on.
+Either way, during my changing process I'll check for ticks.
+Then go and find a nice tree to pee on.